This looks more like a public service announcement, but is actually a rant against external USB hard drives.

 - Other backup media are either specialized and are not easily accessible for desktop end users.
 Online backup is impractical even with high-speed internet connections and carries some obvious privacy and security risks, while local network backups require some kind of quality archival media already in place.

-not being downloaded music or movies, are far more valuable and irreplaceable) can use as a failsafe option under these conditions?
+Any ideas on which backup device that a home user with considerable audio and video data (running to around 40-50 GB and moreover, not being downloaded music or movies, are far more valuable and irreplaceable) can use as a failsafe option under these conditions?
 I haven't a clue so far.
 Tape drives seem the most preferable solution, yet they are expensive and not easily available in the market, typically bulkier and require more physical storage space than hard drives or CD-ROM stacks for far less data capacity.

 The real issue here is that hard drives are getting bigger in capacity and less reliable in terms of performance and stability.
 In my own experience, not one single brand or manufacturer inspires confidence for long-term reliability.
 If the reliability issue could be dealt with, there's no questioning the sheer convenience of a hard disk data store.